m1younis/pm2p/README.md

 - `QUIT!` – (politely) ends the communication between two peers without giving a response.

+The `HELP?` request provides a summary of all supported requests in a similar fashion to the above.
 If an invalid request is made, the sending peer's connection socket is closed and their interaction ends immediately.